AriFordsham/GHCWiki/building/windows.md

 Booting libraries/unix
 ---------

-- I required happy to be installed
+- I required happy, haddock and alex to be installed
 ```